zooniverse/help/docs/getting-started/getting-started.md

 - **Full text transcription** is more cumbersome and diversity of opinion is less helpful.
 Teams are usually trying to capture exactly what is on a page, so it will help to set a relatively low retirement rate for each image (i.e. 3 or 5) and be very clear in the tutorial how you would like volunteers to transcribe.
 Should they preserve spelling and punctuation or modernize it?

 - Zooniverse does not currently offer aggregated classifications for text subjects.
 We can only report what each user transcribed for each subject.
 Before embarking on a transcription project be sure you have in-house expertise or access to expertise for combining multiple independent transcriptions into a single reading that you could use for research or to upload into a library or museum catalogue or content management system.
-For more information on Project Builder Data, please visit our [Data Digging code repository](https://github.com/zooniverse/Data-digging) as well as our [Data processing Talk board](https://www.zooniverse.org/talk/1322).'
+For more information on Project Builder Data, please visit our [Data Digging code repository](https://github.com/zooniverse/Data-digging) as well as our [Data processing Talk board](https://www.zooniverse.org/talk/1322).
-        },
-        linking: {

 #### Linking the workflow together